Wales

 At the dawn of the Industrial Revolution, development of the mining and metallurgical industries transformed the country from an agricultural society into an industrial one; the South Wales Coalfield's exploitation caused a rapid expansion of Wales's population.
 Two-thirds of the population live in South Wales, including Cardiff, Swansea, Newport, and the nearby valleys.
 The eastern region of North Wales has about a sixth of the overall population, with Wrexham being the largest northern city.
 The remaining parts of Wales are sparsely populated.
-Since decline of the country's traditional extractive and heavy industries, the public sector, light and service industries, and tourism play major roles in its economy.
+Since the decline of the country's traditional extractive and heavy industries, the public sector, light and service industries, and tourism play major roles in its economy.
 Agriculture in Wales is largely livestock-based, making Wales a net exporter of animal produce, contributing towards national agricultural self-sufficiency.

 Both Welsh and English are official languages.
 A majority of the population of Wales speaks English.
 Welsh is the dominant language in parts of the north and west, with a total of 538,300 Welsh speakers across the entire country.
 Wales has four UNESCO world heritage sites, of which three are in the north.